SamuelVeverka/Predicting-Titanic-Survivors--Random-Forest/README.md

 write.csv(solution1, file = "random_forest_2_submission.csv", row.names=FALSE)
 ```

-The model with only "Sex" as the predictor performed better, with a public score of 0.77033, which puts the model in the top half of models submitted.
-That's not too bad for such a simple model
+The model with "Sex" as the only predictor performed better, with a public score of 0.77033, which puts the model in the top half of models submitted.
+That's not too bad for such a simple model!